Kandu Health

 Series A in 2013

-ImmunGene Inc. is a biotechnology company based in Thousand Oaks, California, dedicated to the discovery and development of monoclonal antibody-based therapeutics aimed at treating cancer, autoimmune disorders, and other diseases.
-Its product pipeline features several candidates, including IGN002 for non-Hodgkin lymphoma and B cell-driven malignancies, IGN001 for breast cancer and other tumors, IGN003 targeting multiple myeloma, IGN004 for multiple solid tumors and melanomas, IGN005 for acute myeloid leukemia and related conditions, and IGN006 for additional solid tumors.
-The company also engages in a joint venture, Valor Biotherapeutics, LLC, with Caliber Biotherapeutics, LLC, focusing on the clinical development and commercialization of monoclonal antibody-interferon fusion protein therapeutics for cancer treatment.
-ImmunGene is supported by federal grants, including NIH-SBIR, and private investments from biotechnology executives, which aids in its ongoing research and development efforts.
+ImmunGene Inc. is a biotechnology company based in Thousand Oaks, California, specializing in the discovery and development of monoclonal antibody-based therapeutics for cancer, autoimmune disorders, and other diseases.
+Founded in 2007, the company has developed a diverse pipeline of products, including IGN002 for non-Hodgkin lymphoma, IGN001 for breast cancer, IGN003 for multiple myeloma, IGN004 for solid tumors and melanomas, IGN005 for acute myeloid leukemia, and IGN006 for various solid tumors.
+Additionally, ImmunGene has established a joint venture, Valor Biotherapeutics, LLC, with Caliber Biotherapeutics, LLC, aimed at advancing monoclonal antibody-interferon fusion proteins for cancer treatment.
+The company's focus on proprietary antibody-cytokine fusion technology positions it to offer innovative therapeutic solutions in the healthcare sector.